 - Paddle boats (sagwan) can be rented for ₱300/day.

-- Wash room and comfort rooms are available but the water coming out from the faucet is seawater.
+- Wash rooms and comfort rooms are available but the water coming out from the faucet is seawater.

-- Non-portable fresh water is also available for ₱25 per 4-gallon container.
+- Non-potable fresh water is also available for ₱25 per 4-gallon container.
 I found it soft so I think it’s rain water.

 Where to stay

-- If you prefer for a day tour in Sambawan, homestays are available in Maripipi town proper.
+- If you don’t want to spend your night in Sambawan Island, the you can stay at any humble accommodations in Maripipi town proper.
 A friend recommended Judith Gaviola’s Homestay (+63 929 766 9790).

-- In the Island, you may pitch you own tent (₱100/tent per night) or choose from the following options:
+- In the Island, you may pitch your own tent (₱100/tent per night) or choose from the following options:

 - Sambawan have 3 rooms with own CR and balcony that can house up to 8 individuals.
-Each room is for rent for ₱2,500 (or ₱2,800 during peak season starting March 16).
+Each room can be rented for ₱2,500 (or ₱2,800 during peak season starting March 16).

 - Cottages can be rented for ₱500 (or ₱650 during peak season starting March 16)